Should I pay for an attorney to do my estate planning?

-Many folks keep the same financial planner through their accumulation years, and into their de-cumulation years.
+Many people keep the same financial planner through their accumulation years, and into their de-cumulation years.
 Others transition to a retirement planner, sometimes credentialed as a Retirement Income Certified Professional.

-Adds Campbell, of U.S. Bank: “As it relates to retirement, you want specialized knowledge and experience.
+Adds Campbell: “As it relates to retirement, you want specialized knowledge and experience.
 (That means) an understanding of issues around qualified plans, rollovers from a qualified plan to an IRA, beneficiary designations, distribution planning involving required minimum distributions, conversions to Roth IRA and re-characterization of that conversion if necessary.”

 5 of 6